 National Heroes Day is strongly associated with Philippine independence and the Philippine revolution.
 The day honours the people who freed the country from Spanish rule and later secured independence from the USA.

-While Lapu-Lapu may have killed Magellan, the Spanish colonists who followed him from Europe were not so easily deterred.
-Within a few years the territory had been claimed by the Spanish and named for their king, Phillip II.
+While Lapu-Lapu may have killed Magellan, the Spanish colonists who followed were not so easily deterred.
+Within a few years, the territory had been claimed by the Spanish and named after their king, Phillip II.

 By 1896, an anti-colonial organisation called the Katipunan, led by Andres Bonifacio, had started to influence the country.
 Bonifacio is one of the people honoured on National Heroes Day each year, as he is considered one of the architects of Philippine independence.

 If you’re looking to send money home, check out our post on how to send money to the Philippines.